Denied Car Insurance? How to Request Reconsideration and Get Approved

 Filing a Complaint

 If you believe the denial was unfair or unlawful, you have the right to file a complaint with your state insurance commissioner.
-State regulators recovered $46 million for consumers through complaint investigations in 2025 alone.
-Don't overlook this channel.
+Missouri alone recovered $46.2 million for consumers through complaint investigations in 2025, and Pennsylvania returned $16.4 million to policyholders during the same period.
+Don't overlook this channel — it costs nothing and carries real weight.
+Learn more about the full car insurance dispute resolution process, including when to escalate beyond the insurer.

 Pincher's Pro Tip

 Request your free consumer report immediately after receiving an adverse action notice.
-Check it for errors in your driving history, prior claims, or credit file — these mistakes are more common than most people realize and can be corrected.
+Check it for errors in your driving history, prior claims, or credit file — these mistakes are more common than most people realize and can be corrected quickly, potentially overturning your denial.

 Farmers logo